gift-surg/puma/puma/README.md

 This loosely-coupled architecture frees the user to concentrate on writing their application code instead of boilerplate code needed for managing the complexities of multi-tasking.

-For how PUMA works in terms of source code, please see this [simple demo application][demo].
+This [simple demo application][demo] shows how PUMA works in terms of source code.
+Each package also includes a README that highlights useful features as well as important implementation details.

 [runnable]: ./runnable
 [runner]: ./runner